6 Traits of a Sheltered Person That Can Undermine Emotional Strength

 Lack of Practical Skills

-One of the biggest issues is that you may lack the practical skills necessary for thriving in the real world.
+One of the biggest issues is that you may lack the practical skills needed to thrive in the real world.
 Simple tasks like managing money, solving problems independently, or even socialising in diverse groups may seem intimidating.
 This lack of skill can make everyday life feel much harder than it needs to be.

 Social Isolation